Diwan Singh Rawat: Life and career

-Diwan S Rawat was born on January 1, 1970.
-He pursued his master’s degree from Kumaun University, Nainital, and Ph.D. in Medicinal Chemistry from the Central Drug Research Institute, Lucknow.
+Diwan S Rawat was born in Uttarakhand.
+He pursued his master's degree from Kumaun University, Nainital, and Ph.D. in Medicinal Chemistry from the Central Drug Research Institute, Lucknow.
 Having worked for two years in the Pharmaceutical Industry in India, he moved to the USA where he completed his postdoctoral studies or research at Indiana University and Purdue University.

 He is a professor in the Department of Chemistry at the University of Delhi.
-Previously, he worked as an Assistant Professor in the Department of Medicinal Chemistry, National Institute of Pharmaceutical Education and Research (NIPER), Mohali, Punjab, India.
-Prof Rawat is also a Visiting Professor at Japan Advanced Institute of Science and Technology (JAIST), Japan.
+Previously, he worked as an assistant professor in the Department of Medicinal Chemistry, National Institute of Pharmaceutical Education and Research (NIPER), Mohali, Punjab, India.
+Prof Rawat is also a visiting professor at Japan Advanced Institute of Science and Technology (JAIST), Japan.

 Professor Diwan S Rawat has contributed to the field of medicinal chemistry.
 He is known for his research on drug development of Parkinson's treatment.

 He served as the associate editor of Scientific Reports (Nature Publisher), Journal of the Indian Chemical Society, and RSC Advances.
-He is on the Editorial Board of Anti-Cancer Agents in Medicinal Chemistry, Chemistry and Biology Interface, Marine Drugs, and other journals.
+He is on the editorial board of Anti-Cancer Agents in Medicinal Chemistry, Chemistry and Biology Interface, Marine Drugs, and other journals.